 Welcome to Ross

 The town of Ross reflects the small town living only found in movies.
-With a population of less than 3,000 people as of 2013, this picturesque community offers the best that Marin has to offer.
-As a result of the strict zoning restrictions enforced by the town of Ross, there are only about 884 housing units in the town - something that ensures the uniqueness of each property and high property values.
+With a population of about 2,337 people as of 2020, this picturesque community offers the best that Marin has to offer.
+As a result of the strict zoning restrictions enforced by the town of Ross, there are only about 936 housing units in the town - something that ensures the uniqueness of each property and high property values.
 The access to hiking and biking trails makes Ross a frequented spot by both cyclists and hikers throughout the year.
 Community is an integral part of the town, and there are events that bring Ross together such as the Town Dinner and Fourth of July Parade every year.
 The small, but quaint downtown has everything you could need - a coffee shop, small market, bike shop, nail and hair salons, and a few excellent restaurants.
 From small vintage cottages to large estates, Ross properties reflect architectural diversity and history.

 The Garden School, hosted by the Marin Art and Garden Center, is a Waldorf inspired preschool for children ages 3-5.
 The school’s mission is to prepare children for preschool as well as foster a love for the arts and nature.
 With a nurturing and inclusive atmosphere, the Garden School helps children to socialize and acclimate to the feeling of school in preparation for kindergarten.